Ruslan Chagaev: 2006: Title contender

+Chagaev vs. Virchis

 Two months after his rematch with Calloway, Chagaev stepped in to face undefeated Ukrainian prospect and former stablemate of his Vladimir Virchis for the WBO and WBA Inter-Continental titles.
 Coming into the bout, Virchis had a record of 20–0 with 17 KOs but was coming off of a controversial win over Michael Sprott (27–8, 15 KOs).
 He was ranked No.14 contender by the WBA and No.8 by the WBO, right behind Chagaev in each ranking.
 Both Chagaev and Virchis were regarded as heavy punchers and the bout was not expected to go the distance.
 Columnist Troy Ondrizek criticized the US media for not giving enough attention to the matchup: "In just five days a mega-fight between Ruslan Chagaev of Uzbekistan and Vladimir Virchis of Ukraine; will square off in what quite possibly be the best heavyweight fight this year.
 I am almost insulted to see so little press in regard to this fight. [...]
 The winner will be set up quite nicely for a title shot in the near future, and definite fame everywhere but the English-speaking world. [...]
 I for one would rather see this explosive affair, than a possibly boring twelve round fat man dance between Hasim Rahman and James Toney."
-In the build-up to the fight, Chagaev's trainer Artur Grigorian said: "This bout has only one possible outcome in my eyes, and that's Chagaev winning.
-He is a better boxer; he has better technique.
-He is stronger physically.
-Of course, he should be wary of Vladimir's power but Ruslan is a warrior.
-In training, he works hard, like an ox.
-He always gives it all during training, whether his coach watches him or not.
-You give Ruslan a task and he will overfulfill it by 100%. [...]
-Chagaev has a big future in my eyes.
-In Uzbekistan he has already reached Muhammad Ali's level of popularity.
+In the build-up to the fight, Chagaev's trainer Artur Grigorian expressed his confidence in Chagaev's victory, praising his skills and work ethic, and predicted Chagaev to have a bright future in boxing.
+He also noted on Chagaev's popularity in Uzbekistan: "In Uzbekistan he has already reached Muhammad Ali's level of popularity.
 From the moment he won the Amateur World Boxing Championships, he has eventually become recognized by everyone in this country".
 Several members of the Universum Box Promotion came out with the statement that the winner would be lined up for a world heavyweight title shot.
 The bout took place on the undercard of Felix Sturm vs. Maselino Masoe and was televised by ZDF.